RuChuanLin/Fullstack-boilerplate/README.md

 # Fullstack-boilerplate

-### This is an online tutorial example from Stephen Grider.
+* This is an excellent online tutorial example from Stephen Grider.